julianlu03/End-to-End-A-B-Testing-for-Marketing-Funnel-Optimization/README.md

-# End-to-End A/B Testing for Marketing Funnel Optimization
+# A/B Testing for Marketing Funnel Optimization

 This repository demonstrates an end-to-end A/B testing workflow designed for marketing analytics and data science applications, with a focus on conversion rate optimization in a user acquisition funnel.